tpudlik/hydroponics/README.md

 After setting the values in `config.py`, run either,

 1.  `sudo python main.py &` for the basic version, or,
+2.  `sudo python hydroponics_server.py &`, followed by
-2.  `sudo python webapp.py &` for the web app version.
+    `sudo python webapp.py &`, for the web app version.

-Don't forget to do `disown -h %1` to keep the job running after you log off.
+Don't forget to do `disown` to keep the job(s) running after you log off.